awa03/German-Quiz-Game/README.md

 Then by modifying the active_set.json you can add words and definitions to study from.
 More documentation on how to complete the json modification can be found in the documentation folder: [Modifying Json Sets](Docs/json_sets.md).
 Additionally the app now allows for adding flash cards in app.
 This should be done via the button from the primary page

 ****
+# Code Of Conduct
+Welcome to the German Quiz Game!
+We're excited to have you here.
+To ensure a positive and enjoyable experience for all players, we ask that you adhere to the following code of conduct:

+   1) Respect Each Other: Treat fellow players, moderators, and administrators with respect and courtesy.
+Harassment, discrimination, or bullying of any kind will not be tolerated.

+   2) Maintain a Friendly Environment: Help create a friendly and welcoming atmosphere for everyone.
+Avoid offensive language, hate speech, or any form of disrespectful behavior.

+   3) Stay on Topic: Keep discussions and interactions related to the German quiz game.
+Off-topic conversations should be taken to appropriate channels.

+   4)  No Cheating or Exploitation: Play the game fairly and refrain from cheating or exploiting loopholes in the game mechanics.
+This includes using external tools or resources to gain an unfair advantage.

+   5) Follow Instructions: Follow the instructions provided by moderators and administrators.
+Ignoring warnings or instructions may result in disciplinary action.

+   6) Respect Privacy: Respect the privacy of others and refrain from sharing personal information without consent.
+This includes both in-game interactions and any external communication platforms.

+   7) Report Violations: If you encounter any violations of this code of conduct, please report them to a moderator or administrator immediately.
+Provide as much detail as possible to assist in resolving the issue promptly.

+   9) Have Fun: Most importantly, have fun and enjoy playing the German quiz game!
+Remember that we're all here to learn and have a good time together.

+By participating in the German quiz game, you agree to abide by this code of conduct.
+Violations may result in warnings, temporary suspensions, or permanent bans from the game.
+For a more detailed code of conduct please review the [Code Of Conduct](CODE_OF_CONDUCT.md) in the documentation.

+Thank you for helping us maintain a positive and inclusive community environment!

+****
 # Stretch Goals
 - Card Matching
 - Flash Cards ✅